InternLM/InternLM/ecosystem/README.md

 MLX is an array framework for machine learning research on Apple silicon, brought to you by Apple machine learning research.

-With the following steps, you can perform InternLM2 inference on Apple devices.
+With the following steps, you can perform InternLM2 or InternLM2.5 inference on Apple devices.

 - Installation